AMWA-TV/bcp-005-01/docs/EDID to Receiver Caps Mapping.md

 ### Colorspace

-Colorimetry Data Block ([CTA-861][CTA-861] section 7.5.5) SHOULD be transformed into `urn:x-nmos:cap:format:colorspace` if contains related information.
+Colorimetry Data Block ([CTA-861][CTA-861] section 7.5.5) SHOULD be transformed into `urn:x-nmos:cap:format:colorspace` with related information if present.

 ## Audio Receivers